rafaelcgs10/dis2025/README.md

 You've already learned how to create folders and files using the terminal.
 You can just manually reproduce the file structure in the folder minimal_mvc.
 Or you can use the `git clone` command to get a local copy of this repository.

-At this point you should try to investigate how things work in your own.
+At this point, you should try to investigate how things work on your own.
 The project is still minimal.
+Some interesting places to look are the `models`  directory, where we define the classes of the models, and we make all the interactions with the database.
+The `templates` directory is just a bit more sophisticated.
+The controllers glue the models with their views.
+The routes there are registered differently; we are using Flask's [Blueprint](https://flask.palletsprojects.com/en/stable/tutorial/views/#create-a-blueprint) feature to specify the route.
+Later, we just registered the blueprints from both controllers in our old `app.py`, which is now much smaller.

 # Recommendations (extras):
 None of these are project requirements but rather recommendations of things to learn.